-The Group hedges its exposure to fluctuations on the translation into Australian dollar of its foreign operations by utilising currency swaps and forwards.
+The Group hedges its exposure to fluctuations on the translation into Australian dollars of its foreign operations by holding net borrowings in foreign currencies and by using foreign currency swaps and forward contracts.

 Foreign currency sensitivity

 The following tables demonstrate the sensitivity to a reasonably possible change in GBP, Euro and MYR exchange rates, with all other variables held constant.
 The impact on the Group's post tax profit is due to changes in the fair value of monetary assets and liabilities including non-designated foreign currency derivatives and embedded derivatives.
 The impact on the Group's equity is due to changes in the fair value of forward exchange contracts designated as cash flow hedges and net investment hedges.
 The Group's exposure to foreign currency changes for all other currencies is not material.